reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 }
 ```
 Here we are calling the `putRecord()` method of the Kinesis Data Firehose API for adding a single record to the delivery stream.
 The `putRecord()` method takes an object of type `PutRecordRequest` as input parameter.
 We have set the name of the delivery stream along with the contents of the data when creating the input parameter object before invoking the `putRecord()` method.

-Other than using the Kinesis Data Firehose API, we can also send streaming data to a Firehose delivery stream using Kinesis Firehose Agent.

-Kinesis Firehose Agent is a standalone Java application that collects and sends data to Kinesis Data Firehose.
-The agent continuously monitors a set of files and sends new data to your Kinesis Data Firehose delivery stream.

-We need to install the agent on Linux-based server environments such as web servers, log servers, and database servers and configure it by specifying the delivery stream to which the log data is to be sent and the files to monitor.
-More details about configuring a Kinesis Firehose Agent can be found in the official [documentation](https://docs.aws.amazon.com/firehose/latest/dev/writing-with-agents.html).

 ### Data Transformation in a Firehose Delivery Stream